wanttobeamaster/dify-docs/en/getting-started/dify-for-education.md

 1. **Create a Dify Account**

-   Before applying for educational verification, you need to have a Dify account:
+Before applying for educational verification, [register a Dify account](https://cloud.dify.ai/signin) with your educational email.

-   - If you have an educational email address, use it to [register a Dify account](https://cloud.dify.ai/signin).

-   - If you have an existing account, [update to your educational email](https://docs.dify.ai/guides/management/personal-account-management).

 2. **Apply for Educational Verification**